Research plan for doctoral studies – 30.09.2018

 My concern is not to expose meditation to the general audience as the object of an inquiry, but to share it as a partner of dialogue in the context of performing arts and artistic research.
 This work raises questions about the place and the function of meditation in performing arts, in artistic research, in academic institutions, as well as in our society.

-How to unfold and enlighten the artistic potential of Vipassana meditation?
+How to unfold and enlighten the artistic potential of formal sitting meditation?

-How can participatory performances contribute to the exploration and communication of the artistic features of meditation?
+How can a public meditation retreat contribute to the exploration and communication of the artistic features of meditation?

 Kirsi Heimonen & Paula Kramer